David M. Lane

 different data sets.
 Figure 3 provides an example.
 The data come

-from a task in which the goal is to move a computer mouse to a
+from a task in which the goal is to move a computer cursor to a

 target on the screen as fast as possible.
 On 20 of the trials,